Octavio Dotel: Toronto Blue Jays

 On December 29, 2010, Dotel agreed to a one-year, $3.5 million deal with the Toronto Blue Jays with a club option for 2012.
-He earned his 50th career victory on April 8, 2011, against the Los Angeles Angels of Anaheim.
+He earned his 50th career victory while he played for Toronto.

 St. Louis Cardinals

 On July 27, 2011, Dotel was traded to the St. Louis Cardinals with Edwin Jackson, Marc Rzepczynski and Corey Patterson for Colby Rasmus, P. J. Walters, Trever Miller and Brian Tallet.
 Dotel got his first championship title when the Cardinals beat the Texas Rangers in the 2011 World Series.
-On October 31, 2011, it was announced that Cardinals would not pick up his team option for the 2012 season, making Dotel a type A free agent.
+On October 31, 2011, it was announced that the Cardinals would not pick up the team option for the 2012 season, making Dotel a type A free agent.

+While playing for the Cardinals, Dotel served as a mentor to Rzepczynski.

 Detroit Tigers

 Dotel signed a one-year deal with the Detroit Tigers on December 7, 2011.
 He made his debut for them on April 7, 2012.
 The Tigers were Dotel's thirteenth major league team, allowing him to pass Matt Stairs, Mike Morgan and Ron Villone for the MLB record of the most teams for which a player played.

-Dotel made his 700th appearance in a major-league game on April 21, 2012, in the nightcap of a double-header against the Texas Rangers.
+Dotel made his 700th appearance in a major-league game on April 21, 2012, in the nightcap of a doubleheader against the Texas Rangers.

 Dotel entered the World Series for the second year in a row, but the Tigers lost to the San Francisco Giants in a four-game sweep.
 On October 30, 2012, the Tigers picked up Dotel's option for the 2013 season.

 On April 23, 2013, Dotel was placed on the 15-day DL due to right elbow inflammation.
 He was transferred to the 60-day DL on June 8.